Post by: Mikaela Allen, MTS 2019, HDS Office of Admissions Graduate Assistant

 - “How to Apply: Test Scores”

-How many times can I apply to HDS?
+How many times can I reapply?

 Will the fact that I was not accepted last time impact my chances of acceptance this time?
 What if I was previously accepted but could not come to HDS due to personal reasons?

 If your application was previously denied and you decide to reapply, this will not impact your new application.
 HDS is a very competitive school, meaning that fantastic applicants are denied admission each year.
 Even though you should consider working to strengthen your application between applications, rejection does not necessarily suggest that you were not a competitive applicant.